titarch/cells/README.md

 Fun little cellular automata simulation with cells, viruses and food particles.
-This project is highly inspired from [carykh](https://www.youtube.com/watch?v=o1IheoDRdGE)'s virus simulator, except that cells are round, move, can divide (and some others).
+This project is highly inspired from [carykh](https://www.youtube.com/watch?v=o1IheoDRdGE)'s virus simulator, except that cells are round, move, can divide (and some other things).
 Also this is optimized to allow simulations to run very fast (with a reasonable number of objects).

 Quick explanation: